goldsackcda/ChrisGoldsack_IMP_ML_AI/CG_PortfolioProjectdata_sheet.md

 - If the data is a sample of a larger subset, what was the sampling strategy?

-I is not part of a larger subset.
+It is not part of a larger subset.
 It is the combination of two smaller subsets.
 There was not any sampling strategy employed.

 - Over what time frame was the data collected?